joshbegley/nyt-latest/README.md

 `Readers respond to the video of a dispute between a white woman and Black teens over a bike.
 Also: Racial bias in U.S. immigration policy; Melania Trump.`\
 https://nytimes.com/2023/08/06/opinion/letters/woman-teenagers-viral-video.html?searchResultPosition=1

-**For Megan Rapinoe, an End Not Even She Could Have Imagined**\
+**For Megan Rapinoe, an Ending Not Even She Could Have Imagined**\
-`A missed penalty kick was cruel way to draw the curtain on a star’s World Cup career.
-But her influence and her legacy were never about soccer alone.`\
+`A missed penalty kick was a cruel way to draw down the curtain on a star’s World Cup career.
+But her influence and legacy were never about soccer alone.`\
 https://nytimes.com/2023/08/06/sports/soccer/megan-rapinoe-womens-world-cup.html?searchResultPosition=2

 **A Lush, Buttery, Perfect Peach Crisp**\